 Each crisis has a starting point.
 In the warning stage, you’ll first encounter a potential crisis.
 Warning signs can come in different forms, which can vary with the type of crisis and the circumstance.
 In some cases, you’ll have time to react to a crisis, and in other cases, there is no time.

 2. Risk Assessment

 Key people in the organization must assess the situation.
 Understanding how and why the incident happened.
-Then, quickly assess the perceived impact the crisis may have on an organization.
+Then, quickly assess the reputational risk and perceived impact the crisis may have on an organization.
 Then, come together to make an informed decision to execute a plan that avoids as much loss as possible.